icipe-official/Wild-Plants-Fruits-and-Host-Insects/API_documentation.md

 ### Example output

-# 2. Plantspage
+##  2. Plantspage
 ## Description
 Designed with simplicity in mind, this API endpoint allows you to retrieve detailed information about specific plant species based on their unique species IDs.
 HTTP Method: GET
 Type: Public
-## Parameters:
+- Parameters
 species_id (required): The unique ID of the plant species for which the details should be retrieved.
-## Output
+- Output:
-Output: The API response will be a JSON object containing the details of the retrieved species.
+The API response will be a JSON object containing the details of the retrieved species.
 The structure of the JSON response will include the following fields:

 id (string): The ID of the plant.